 Leading indicators changes before the actual economy begin to move.
 As it has a primitive and nature analyst and economist rely on these indicators to arrive at conclusions about any economical shifts and to forecast them.
 Leading indicators are the actions necessary to achieve the goal.

 What are Lagging Indicators?

-These indicators assure that the particular cycle is confirmed. eg: Recently in the Indian economy the employment rate for 2019 had fallen from 8.7% to 8.2% stating that the economy is performing low and may remain the same in the future.
+These indicators assure that the particular cycle is confirmed. e.g., Recently, in the Indian economy, the employment rate for 2019 had fallen from 8.7% to 8.2%, stating that the economy is performing low and may remain the same in the future.
 They have behavior to change post change of any scenario.
-Only after the economy has changed and moved in a particular direction they are as sources of evidence.
+Only after the economy has changed and moved in a particular direction are they sources of evidence.
 They do not help in showing the changes in the economy but show the effects of the change in the trend.
 Economists, traders and analyst use these data to generate signals.
 Lagging indicators are the result of all the efforts taken to achieve the goal.

 Leading vs Lagging Indicators (Infographics)

-Below are the top 10 differences between Leading vs Lagging Indicators
+Below are the top 10 differences between Leading and Lagging Indicators

 Key Differences between Leading vs Lagging Indicators